smasonuk/falken-vector/OVERVIEW.md

 return top chunks
 ```

+Lexical retrieval skips the embedding/vector-search steps and starts from the
+SQLite FTS index.
+Hybrid retrieval runs both candidate paths and fuses them
+before the shared manifest lookup, filtering, reranking, diversification, and
+trimming steps.

 ## Summary

 A vector database is like a **semantic map**.
 Each chunk of text becomes a point on that map.
 Similar chunks land near each other.
 When the user asks a question, the question is also turned into a point.
 The vector DB then finds the chunk-points nearest to the question-point.

 In this codebase, the vector DB is deliberately small in responsibility: it stores vectors plus a `chunk_id` payload.
 The richer information lives in SQLite.
-It vecgo do fast similarity search while SQLite handles document state, chunk text, metadata, active/deleted filtering, and lexical search.
+This lets vecgo do fast similarity search while SQLite handles document state, chunk text, metadata, active/deleted filtering, and lexical search.